funnyboy-roks/modrinth-auto-desc/README.md

 **Required**

-The slug or id used to identify the project on Modrinth.

-This is the part that you can type in the "URL" box in the settings.
+This is the URL, slug, or id of the Modrinth project.

-You can also use the `id` which can be found under the project information panel.

 ### `readme`